 Could supplements really boost your heart health?
 They might.

 Research shows that some supplements -- in addition to lifestyle changes and medical treatment if you need it -- may help lower cholesterol, improve blood pressure, and reduce other risk factors for heart disease.
+It's unclear if supplements actually help prevent heart disease.

 Did You Know?